ReDI-School/intermediate-java/lesson14/index.md

       String userInput = scanner.nextLine();
       Integer.parseInt(userInput);
   } catch (NumberFormatException nfe) {
-      // Here it mean the use did not provide something convertable to a number System.out.println("Sorry: You need to provide a number");
+      // Here it mean the user did not provide something convertable to a number System.out.println("Sorry: You need to provide a number");
   }
   ```